Texas Adjudicate Parentage Proceedings Are Used to Determine If a Person Is a Child's Mother or Father

 Usually, it is pretty clear who a child's parents are - but not always.
 Sometimes, it takes a court to make the final determination of the identity of one of a child's parents.
-In Texas, an Adjudicate Parentage proceeding is used to ask a court to make this decision.
+In Texas, an Adjudicate Parentage proceeding can be used to request the court to make this decision.
 The Uniform Parentage Act (Texas Family Code Chapter 160, sections 160.601-160.636) provides the procedures for filing an Adjudicate Parentage action.
 Furthermore, this law is usually used to determine the identity of a child's father.

 Who Can File for Adjudicate Parentage in Texas?

-- The Uniform Parentage Act permits Adjudicate Parentage actions to be filed by The child or his/her representative;
+- The Uniform Parentage Act allows Adjudicate Parentage actions to be submitted by the child or his/her representative;

 - The potential father whose paternity is to be determined;